Aguas Calientes, Peru: A Complete Guide to the Village of Machu Picchu

-Aguas Calientes—also called Machu Picchu Pueblo—is the gateway to Machu Picchu, whether you arrive by train or on foot.
+Aguas Calientes, also known as Machu Picchu Pueblo, is the main gateway to Machu Picchu, whether you arrive by train, on foot from Hydroelectrica, or via a trek like the Inca Trail.

 Sommaire

-- What to do in and around Aguas Calientes
+- Things to Do in Aguas Calientes and the Surrounding Area

-- 2. In the footsteps of Hiram Bingham
+- 2. Explore the forest in the footsteps of Hiram Bingham

-- 4. Marveling in front of a multitude of butterflies
+- 4. Marvel at a multitude of butterflies

-- 5. Bathing in a waterfall surrounded by nature
+- 5. Swim in a waterfall surrounded by nature

 - 6. See Machu Picchu for free